 I was immediately made part of the ceremony, offered delicious sea food and drinks.
 It was a blast!
 Apparently, a handful of other travellers had the same curiosity as me and later the party turned into an international mix of people having so much fun that’s it’s hard to describe.
 Music, dancing, jokes, laughter, we had it all.
 It was definitely worth the massive headache the next day!
 Holy mishmash!
 I couldn’t have chosen a better time to come here.
 To this day it has remained one the sweetest memories I have had on my travels, indeed.

 Today the Koh Rong Hill Beach Resort is already open and in order to get in you obviously need to book a room or eat and drink at the wonderful pool bar, but I am sure it’s still equally warm and enjoyable with lovely parties going on.
 Though, it seems it’s geared more towards catering to a higher class traveller rather than backpackers.

 And yeah, that’s what I love about Koh Rong.
 It has nothing and everything you need at the same time.
 And if you look carefully, you get to find amazing surprises.

 Of course you can also arrange day boat trips to nearby beaches or rent a motorbike.
 Don’t expect some infrastructure though.
 The roads are rough and getting lost is easy.
-For trips or motorbike rental always approach the staff of the resort you stay in.
+For trips or motorbike rental always approach the staff of the resort you are staying at.

 How to get there

-These days, however, getting here may not be as fun as it used to due to an unpleasant development the region has gone through, so in Sihanouk you may be letting yourself in for some unpleasant experience, on which I will elaborate more in the next post.
+These days, however, getting there may not be as fun as it used to due to an unpleasant development the region has gone through.
+So in Sihanouk you may be letting yourself in for some unpleasant experience, on which I will elaborate more in the next post.